Language: EN

 programacion-dependencias-3

-The problem with dependencies
+The problem of dependencies

 Dependencies are evil

-• The fewer dependencies, the better
+• The fewer dependencies the better

-• You must have them under control
+• You must keep them controlled

 To avoid these problems, many tools have been created.
 Some of which are package managers, versioning systems, and even source code control.